The Canine & Co Classroom

 Qualifications

-My qualifications mean a great deal to me and this can give to the assurance that I have studied for my craft and gained the necessary skills and knowledge to assist you on your journey with your dog.
+My qualifications mean a great deal to me, and they give you assurance that I have studied my craft and developed the skills and knowledge to support you on your journey with your dog.

 I am a member of PACT, ABTC & APBC this means my skills and knowledge